LennartHennigs/DIYStreamDeck/README.md

 ## Features

-- Assign keyboard shortcuts or key sequences to the keypad keys
+- Assign keyboard shortcuts,key sequences and a color to the keypad keys
-- All key definitions are defined in a JSON file stored on the Pi Pico
+- All key definitions are defined in a JSON file, stored on the Pi Pico
-- Define "folders" - a new keypad definition scheme that can be tied to a single key
+- Define "folders" - a keypad definition scheme that can be tied to a single key
 - Define global shortcuts in a `global` section for both, folders and apps
+- Rotate the keyboard layout clockwise or counter-clockwise 🆕
-- The keypad can determine the active application - you can load app-specific shortcuts (with `watchdog.py` on a Mac)
+- The keypad can determine the active application - you can load app-specific shortcuts (running `watchdog.py` on a Mac)
 - Use the  `_otherwise` section to assign shortcuts for non-defined apps (with `watchdog.py` on a Mac)
 - Launch applications (with `watchdog.py` on a Mac)
-- Plugins included for ...
+- Plugins are included for ...
   - Audio playback
-  - Spotify
+  - Spotify playback
-  - Philips Hue
+  - Philips Hue control
-- A simple plugins system to create your own.
+- A simple plugins system to create your own plugins.

 ## Hardware Requirements